GanjaGanja/GanjaGanja/README.md

 - In-depth understanding of the Software Development Life Cycle
 - Team player
 - Passionate mentor for junior developers
+- I learn Java and Spring Boot in order to be full-stack developer

 ## Link to LinkedIn profile